Manage portal access using role-based access control

 |Tier 2||Regional security operations team

-This team can see all the machines for their region and perform remediation actions.
+This team can see all the devices for their region and perform remediation actions.

 |Tier 3||Global security operations team